kroitor/gjk.c/README.md

 ![Rectangle ABCD minus triangle EFG on 2D xy-plane](https://cloud.githubusercontent.com/assets/1294454/22000793/450e7e80-dc52-11e6-972c-4843338c3fad.jpg "Rectangle ABCD minus triangle EFG on 2D xy-plane")

 GJK says that if we're able to enclose the Origin within the resulting shape then two initial shapes must have collided.
 We immediately see that this shape actually contains the Origin.
 Therefore we can visually confirm that our initial rectangle `ABCD` indeed intersects our initial triangle `EFG`.

+Also note, that we subtracted all points from all other points (calculated all combinations of pairs) which yields some points inside our resulting shape.
+But as with 1D, we will optimise the algorithm to skip all internal points entirely.

 ### Building The Simplex